cosmos/testnets/bigbang-1/phase-1/README.md

    $ akashd init <moniker-name> --chain-id=bigbang-1
    ```

-   After that, please follow all the instructions from [Start your validator node](#start-your-validator-node)
+   After that, please follow all the instructions from [Start your validator node ](#start-your-validator-node) section.

-2. Create a local key pair in the Keybase
+2. Create a local key pair in the Keyring

    ```shell
    $ akashctl keys add <key-name>